Republican Tim Sheehy defeats 3-term incumbent to flip Montana US Senate seat

 Hoping to withstand the conservative wave that’s swept the region, Tester, 68, appealed to moderate Republicans and independents.
 That included pairing his Senate campaign with a ballot proposal enshrining abortion rights into the state constitution — along with frequent reminders to voters that he’s a working farmer who’s also worked hard for them.

-He also tried to distance himself from Democratic presidential candidate Kamala Harris.
-He emphasized his support for abortion rights in hopes of appealing to moderate Republicans and independent voters.
+He also tried to distance himself from Democratic presidential candidate Kamala Harris in hopes of appealing to moderate Republicans and independent voters.

+About 4 in 10 voters said Senate control was the most important factor in deciding how to vote in Montana’s Senate race, according to AP VoteCast, a sweeping survey of more than 1,100 voters in the state.

+Overall, almost 6 in 10 Montana voters said the future of democracy was the most important factor in casting their vote.
+About one-third said the high price of groceries, gas, and other goods was the most important factor, and roughly 3 in 10 voters said the future of free speech in the US.

 Tester’s narrow 2006 victory over a three-term incumbent Republican marked a high point for Montana Democrats.
 It came in a mid-term election and amid growing dissatisfaction with the Bush administration’s war in Iraq.

-More than $300 million was spent in the contest, much of it from outside groups with shadowy donors.
+More than $300 million was spent in this year's contest, much of it from outside groups with shadowy donors.
 The spending equated to about $500 for each active voter — a record on a per-voter basis.

 Democrats had a significant cash advantage, and in the race's final days, Tester's campaign plastered Montana newspapers and airwaves with advertisements amplifying claims from a former park ranger that Sheehy lied about a bullet wound in his arm.

-Montana’s political profile has shifted dramatically since Tester’s first election in 2006.
+Montana’s political profile has shifted dramatically since Tester’s first election.
 It went from a “purple” state that traditionally sent a mix of Democrats and Republicans to higher offices, to one where partisan divisions rule and the GOP enjoys a supermajority in the state Legislature.

 Tester warned throughout the campaign about “outsiders” such as Sheehy — who came to Montana in 2014 and bought a ranch — driving up housing prices and restricting hunting and fishing access for the general public.

-Voter Kael Richards, 22, of Bozeman said Montana residents typically resent rich people from out of state like Sheehy, who arrived in Montana a decade ago.
+Voter Kael Richards, 22, of Bozeman said Montana residents typically resent rich people from out of state like Sheehy.
 But Richards said he was willing to look beyond that factor for the Senate race and was impressed when he found out Sheehy ran an aerial firefighting business.

 “Tester’s been there so long, since we’ve grown up we’ve known nothing but Tester,” Richards said.
 “I feel like there needs to be a change.
 Our housing prices have never been higher.
 Our land prices have never been higher.”